 Author response:

 Yes, the patterns were similar.
-In the revised sentence, we clarified that there were no significant differences among treatments.
+In the revised sentence, we have now clarified that there were no significant differences among treatments.

 Reviewer comment:

 Lines 514-515 – again, any information about the base soil used in the experiments would be helpful – also, 2 g frass per kg of soil does not seem to be an inordinate amount to me – how feasible is it that the frass led to soil compaction or waterlogging?